hashicorp/terraform-provider-google/website/docs/r/google_project_default_service_accounts.html.markdown

 }
 ```

-To try to reactivate the default service account on the resource destroy
+To reactivate the default service accounts on the resource destroy:

 ```hcl
 resource "google_project_default_service_accounts" "my_project" {